yk-liu/yk-liu.github.io/_posts/2018-10-06-You-Should-Try-Fortran/2018-10-06-You-Should-Try-Fortran.md

 I have heard of Python.
 It made an impression on me that it's the slower kind of language, so I waited a long time starting to check it out.
 But there is one particular function that stroke me hard, it was called `sort`.

-My first reaction was overwhelmed ecstasy.
-With C++'s all kinds of [sorting method](https://en.wikipedia.org/wiki/Sorting_algorithm) and comparison and different range of application, **there is a built-in function in Python that does the sorting!?** Who would ever care about speed of 10% improvement anymore?
+My first reaction was overwhelmed with ecstasy.
+With C++'s all kinds of [sorting method](https://en.wikipedia.org/wiki/Sorting_algorithm) and comparison and different range of application, **there is a built-in function in Python that does the sorting!?** Who would even care about that speed of 10% improvement anymore?

 > C++ hello world
 > ```c++